A quick but comprehensive list of the best coffee stocks to buy in 2022.

 Market Value: $140.87 Billion

-What person hasn't enjoyed a Starbucks coffee every once in a while?
+#2 on our top coffee stocks list is Starbucks, and with good reason!
+What person doens't enjoy a Starbucks coffee every once in a while?
 Truth be told, the massive cafe/restaurant chain has weathered many trials and tribulations over the decades since its founding in the 1970s.
 Now, the corporation has over 30,000 stores worldwide, enjoys a massive market cap, and pays a regular dividend of 1.61% -- if that's not a worthy reason to invest in a company then nothing is.

 3. Monster Beverage (NASDAQ: MNST)